High Fat Low Carb Diet:

 There was a big push in the 1980s to get people to quit eating too much fat.
 Some researchers thought that too much fat caused heart disease and obesity.

-Even though they had a hard time proving that high fat low carb was dangerous, the US government still pushed the idea, and nutritionists everywhere started preaching about low fat.
+Even though they had a hard time proving that fat was dangerous, the US government still pushed the idea, and nutritionists everywhere started preaching about low fat.
 Low fat was supposed to make you healthier and leaner.

 To prop up their argument they tell you about the Eskimos and how they eat a lot of fat.
 Well, maybe they do.
 But Eskimos live in the arctic and eat whale blubber and you don't.
 So what the Eskimos eat does not have a lot to do with you.